Level:

 This spot has been added by

 Two taxi boat companies offer rides to Ile aux Canards from Anse Vata (return trip from 1250 CFP/pers).
 Boats leave every ten minutes or so, and the crossing takes 5 minutes.
-Snorkel gear can be rented at the underwater path information kiosk.
+Snorkel gear can be rented at the snorkel trail information kiosk (check availability before your visit if you do not have your own equipment).

-Enter the water from the beach, in front of the swimming area defined by buoys (on your right when arriving on the islet).
+Enter the water from the beach, in front of the swimming area marked with buoys (on your right when arriving on the islet).

-The exploration area encompasses the whole swimming area.
-Located at the islet’s west side, it is defined by yellow buoys.
-A free-access underwater path has been set here; it is made of five white numbered landmarks to which educative signs have been tied.
-Following the path is perfect for learning about the reef and the species it shelters, but you can of course explore the whole area freely if you prefer.
+The snorkeling area encompasses the marked swimming area, located on the islet’s western side.
+A snorkel trail, made of five white buoys, has been installed near the island.
+Following the path is perfect for learning about the reef and its inhabitants, but you can of course freely explore the area if you prefer.

-Starting from the beach, you will first swim over a shallow reef flat covered by quite degraded corals (↕1-1,5m) where juvenile blackeye thicklip and several rabbitfish species can be seen.
-Numerous sea anemones are embedded at the foot of corals, they shelter small colonies of Barrier Reef anemonefish and fire clownfish.
+Starting from the beach, you will first swim over a shallow reef flat covered by damaged corals (↕3-5ft/1-1,5m) where wrasse and spinefoot abound.
+A large number of sea anemones, which shelter small communities of Barrier Reef anemonefish and fire clownfish are fixed on the reef.

-Underwater visibility is usually good here, but it can worsen during windy days and after heavy rains.
+Underwater visibility is usually good here, but it can be altered on windy days and after heavy rains.

 Restaurant Le Filao is set on the island.